In this article

 Projected job growth: 6.1%

 25th Percentile: $38,360

 |State||Median Salary||Bottom 10%||Top 10%|

-How much do they get paid per case?
+How much do bounty hunters get paid per case?

 Most commonly, the amount a bounty hunter receives is a percentage of the bond amount connected to the fugitive’s case.
 However, that percentage or payment varies from case to case.
 Different factors impact the earnings of a bounty hunter including time spent and distance traveled on a certain case.
 Bounty hunters often negotiate their rates with bail bond companies.